Freemium can make or break your SaaS business. It's a powerful growth engine, but its dark side is not for the faint of heart.

 The usual free plan includes the core features that would allow users to do that thing they want to do.
 As for the paid plans, these would usually include the features that would let users enhance or refine their work.

 You could also think about including viral features in your free plan.
 Ruben says:

 "The things that help your freemium distribution, like anything viral, you also want to push for free, just because that makes the free work better.
 You'll get the effect that you're looking for.
 It's very hard to generalize because it's very specific to each product."

-For example, video editing tools with a free plan would usually add a watermark when users would export their projects to help with distribution.
+For example, a video maker on a free plan would usually add a watermark when users would export their projects to help with distribution.
 But you also have to be careful that this distribution tactic doesn't hurt the product.

 Consider seats and metered features

 Aside from including the core features in the free plan, Melanie suggests considering seats or metered usage: